• Skip to primary navigation

 How to get to Iqaluit

 A big misconception is that getting to Iqaluit is difficult.
-It’s quite expensive, yes, but not difficult.
+It is quite expensive, yes, but not difficult.
 There’s a direct flight from both Ottawa and Montreal to Iqaluit, both take less than 4 hours.
-You can either book through Canadian North or by calling Aeroplan.

-If you are booking by Aeroplan, you will need to call well in advance.
 For reference, when I was booking my most recent trip, I called in November to book flights for March (read about lots of money-saving tips in my How to visit Nunavut on the cheap post).

 Nunavut Iqaluit Snowmobiling view of Tundra - photo by Voyageur Tripper

-What is the best time to visit Nunavut
+What is the best time to visit Nunavut?

 The best time to visit Iqaluit depends on what it is you want to do.
 For winter activities, mid-February through April is an excellent time to visit.
-The days are getting longer, it’s cold but not freezing, and the bay is still frozen so you can go snowmobiling.

 May and June are the shoulder season and not the best time to travel to Iqaluit.
 The ice on the bay is starting to melt (meaning snowmobiling might not be possible) but it isn’t yet time for kayaking on open water.